Primary Care Provider Roles & Responsibility

 PCPs should help facilitate a medical home for members.
 This means that PCPs will help coordinate health care for the member and provide additional health options to the member for self-care or care from community partners.

 To facilitate total care integration for our members, CareSource encourages a medical home care model.
 A medical home is a long-term partnership between the PCP/provider team, the patient and the patient’s family.
-The care model focuses on the whole patient, with support and advice for prevention, behavioral health and dental health.
+The care model focuses on the whole patient, with support and advice for prevention, behavioral health and oral health.
 The model provides many benefits to the member and provider, including fewer hospital/ER visits, higher patient satisfaction, improved access for members in rural environments and higher quality at a lower cost to the health care system.
 Members with a behavioral health diagnosis may select a behavioral health home in addition to their PCP.

 CareSource encourages providers to attain National Committee on Quality Assurance (NCQA) patient-centered medical home (PCMH) recognition.
 We will offer tiered financial incentives for providers who have NCQA PCMH recognition.
 To support providers working to attain NCQA PCMH accreditation, CareSource offers free consultative assistance to navigate the recognition process with NCQA.